cimbyote/Scale_Quiz_App/README.md

 N/A for now.
 Will implement when ready

 ## Usage
 N/A for now.
-Will implement when ready
+Will implement when ready.
+No interface present beyond hardcoding testing values

 ## TODO
+- [x] Implement linked list for notes to build up to a scale
+- [ ] Implement structure to hold a group of scales
-- Implement Helper Class for getting/printing notes and scales
+- [ ] Implement Helper Class for getting/printing notes and scales
-    - Service Locator Pattern?
-        - Avoid an unnecessary singleton
+    - [ ] Service Locator Pattern to Avoid an unnecessary singleton?
-    - Implement a visual aspect/remove from console once structures are in place
+- [ ] Implement a visual aspect/remove from console once structures are in place

-- [ ] An uncompleted task
-    - [ ] A subtask

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.